 In order to camp though (because deep down I’m fond of my creature comforts) I need a quest.
 Our journey took us ‘down south’ as the locals say, to the Gourmet Escape which takes place each year at beautiful Leeuwin Estate Winery in Margaret River.

-Now in it’s fifth year it just keeps on getting better (and busier) and this year there were so many celebrity chefs giving talks and presentations including two of my faves; Rick Stein and Nigella Lawson (who I caught chatting live on stage – see the video below).
+Now in it’s fifth year it just keeps on getting better (and busier) and this year there were so many celebrity chefs giving talks and presentations including two of my faves; Rick Stein and Nigella Lawson (who I caught chatting live on stage.

 But this post isn’t just about the festival – it’s about having an adventure, and an event to attend, and it’s about getting out and doing something that’s good for the soul and doesn’t cost too much money.

-This post is about camping, and Lovin’ Life – doing not stagnating, having a go and getting out of our comfort zone – and making serendipitous discoveries (like finding huge pencils in the forest) along the way.
+This post is about camping, and Lovin’ Life – doing not stagnating, having a go and getting out of our comfort zone – and making serendipitous discoveries along the way.

 For us though there were no Winnebagos, nor stretch limos (below!
 Was that for the chefs?)